nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 ### Arni Village

   * Radius joins your party.
-Don't put him on the main party.
+Rename him to R, don't put him on the main party.
+  * Mash X to put Lynx to First.
-  * Head out and put Lynx in the back.
-Put him back infront after you Leave Arni.
+  * Head out and put Harle at First.
+Put Lynx back infront after you Leave Arni.
   * Head to Termina.

 ### Termina